All-Negro Comics: Publication history

 African-American journalist Orrin Cromwell Evans was "the first black writer to cover general assignments for a mainstream white newspaper in the United States" when he joined the staff of the Philadelphia Record.
 Evans was a member of the NAACP and a strong proponent of racial equality.
 After the Record closed in 1947, Evans thought he could use the comic-book medium to further highlight "the splendid history of Negro journalism".

 Evans partnered with former Record editor Harry T. Saylor, Record sports editor Bill Driscoll, and two others to found the Philadelphia publishing company All-Negro Comics, Inc., with himself as president.

 In mid-1947, the company published one issue of All-Negro Comics, a 48-page, standard-sized comic book with a typical glossy color cover and newsprint interior.
 It was copyrighted July 15, 1947, with a June 1947 issue date, and its press run and distribution are unknown.
-Unlike other comic books of the time, it sold for 15 cents rather than 10 cents.
+Unlike other comic books of the time, it sold for 15 cents rather than 10.